renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 yarn eslint app/webpack spec/javascripts
 ```

-The tempaltes folder contains a template for the eslint configuration.
+The templates folder contains a template for the eslint configuration.

 ## All Good!